ASK KNOX

 For pipelines that genuinely require state across sessions, the design pattern is:

-1. At session start, the agent queries memory (or reads from external storage) for relevant prior state
+1. At session start, the agent reads its memory files (or reads from external storage) for relevant prior state

 2. The agent incorporates prior state into its current reasoning

-3. At session end, the agent writes new findings to memory (or to external storage) before the session completes
+3. At session end, the agent writes new findings to the memory store (or to external storage) before the session completes

 4. The next session starts by repeating step 1

 This explicit state management is more work to design than implicit persistence, but it is also more controllable.
-You can inspect the memory store.
-You can correct wrong memories.
-You can design the memory schema to match your pipeline's actual needs.
+You can inspect the memory store, correct wrong memories (each change is a new version, so bad writes can be rolled back), and design the file layout to match your pipeline's actual needs.

 # System prompt that makes the pipeline explicitly stateful